seespinoza/TCR_GUI_Suite/README.md

  1) Download the GitHub repository by pressing the green button in the upper right-hand corner that says `Clone or download`.
     Choose `Download ZIP`.

- 2) Once you have opened the folder, double click on the `run.command` file to run the Tool Suite.
+ 2) Once you have opened the folder, right click on the `run.command` file and click `Open` to run the Tool Suite.
     Make sure you have a stable internet connection the first time running the software.

 *The software may take some time to finish running the first time since some additional software dependencies need to be installed
- Docker, xQuartz, etc)*
+ Docker, Homebrew, etc)*
 ## Ubuntu Users
  1) Download the GitHub repository: `git clone https://github.com/seespinoza/TCR_GUI_Suite.git`
  2) Run `./run.command`.